turingschool/front-end-curriculum/projects/module-2/refactor-tractor-wc.md

 ## Workflow
 * Novice - The team committed the code to version control in only a few commits.
 The evaluator cannot determine the evolution of the application.
 * Advanced Beginner - The team makes large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
 The team does not utilize a planning tool or equitable pairing practices.
 One or both members do not contribute meaningfully to the application.
 * Proficient - The team makes a series of small, atomic commits that document the evolution of their application.
 The team conducts a DTR (define the relationship) and utilizes GitHub issues and best pairing practices.
 Team members utilize a kanban-style project board (we recommend Github Project) and git branches.
-* Exceptional - The team effectively uses Git branches and pull requests for meaningful code review.
+The team effectively uses Git branches and pull requests for meaningful code review.
 The evolution of the project is evident through conversation done via code reviews and pull requests.
+* Exceptional - All requirements for proficient have been met, and the team has consistently delivered meaningful code review.
+This may look like: multiple comments on every PR across the team, with specific code comments.

 # Technical Evaluation Rubric